 - Annual Crime Free Conference

-I’ve been involved in apartment rental housing and property management for almost five-decades…almost as long as my involvement in crime prevention and security management.
+I’ve been involved in apartment rental housing and property management for over five decades…along with my education and training in crime prevention and security management.

 I believe so strongly in the effectiveness of this program that I’ve made it the focus of my Community Service since 1995.
 I fully support the efforts of the International Crime Free Association to bring law enforcement and apartment communities together to make rental housing safer for people and property.